 Jules Verne was reporting on the wicked Pampero wind back in 1868.
 It’s a polar front from the South Atlantic which affects Argentina, Uruguay and Southern Brazil in the South’s winter months.

 In Uruguay we mostly feel its effects on the temperature more than the wind itself.
 It feels so damp because of our proximity to the vast River Plate and the Atlantic Ocean.

 The days may feel cold but they are usually gorgeously sunny.
 Even during the coldest months of July and August, the average sunlight hours are typically 6-7 hours a day.
 It’s rare to have rain for more than a few days in a row.

 There are frequent Indian summers when we are thrown back into a mini-summer period for three or four days and everyone gets their t-shirts out again.
 And sun-traps are easy to find.

 What to wear in winter in Uruguay

-These are my essential tips to dressing to enjoy winter in Uruguay.
-Do take them to heart and avoid the sniffles.
+These are the Guru’s essential tips to dressing to enjoy winter in Uruguay.
+Take them to heart and avoid the sniffles.

-And don’t forget to buy yourself a pure Uruguayan wool blanket from Manos del Uruguay.
+And don’t forget to buy yourself a pure Uruguayan wool cape.
 Just for good measure.

 *The winter in the Southern Hemisphere is June, July and August.